bedrocklinux/bedrocklinux-website/markdown/0.7/compatibility-and-workarounds.md

 Linux systems typically store *the full path* to a login shell in `/etc/passwd`.
 Default login shell paths are ~{local~} and will not be visible to another ~{stratum~}'s init system.
 Bedrock automatically changes any ~{local~} login shell to a ~{cross~} path in `/bedrock/cross/bin/` to work around this concern.

-If you would like to use a *specific* ~{stratum~}'s shell [rather than the highest priority one](configuration.html#cross-priority), [create a pin entry in cross-bin](configuration.html#cross-bin) with the desired shell.
+If you would like to use a *specific* ~{stratum~}'s shell [rather than the highest priority one](configuration.html#cross-priority), [create a pin entry in cross-bin](workflows.html#pinning) with the desired shell.
 After `brl apply`ing the new configuration, add the new pin path to `/etc/shells` and `chsh` to it.

 ### {id="init-configuration"} Init configuration

 Every ~{stratum~} sees its own init configuration and only its own init configuration.
 By default, an init from one ~{stratum~} will not know how to manage a service from another ~{stratum~}'s init.

-It is possible to work-around this by hand crafting init configuration.
+It is possible to work around this by hand crafting init configuration.
 For example, one may make a runit run directory whose `run` file calls `strat`.
 For another example, one may make a systemd unit file whose `Exec=` line calls `strat`.

 If you find hand creating init configuration is intimidating or bothersome, consider simply picking one ~{stratum~} to provide your init and get all init-related services from that ~{stratum~}.